vsakel/ChatBot-Summarizer/README.md

 ### Difference between 4 and 5 test cases

--**test_extension**: This test generates a PDF from scratch using the ReportLab library and stores it in memory (as byte stream with BytesIO).
+- **test_extension**: This test generates a PDF from scratch using the ReportLab library and stores it in memory (as byte stream with BytesIO).
 The in-memory PDF is then sent to the server for processing.

--**test_valid_extension**: This test uses a real PDF file that is stored on disk.
+- **test_valid_extension**: This test uses a real PDF file that is stored on disk.
 It uploads this actual PDF file to the server and checks if the server processes it correctly.